andreasvirkus/website/content/posts/some-year-end-thoughts.md

 title: Some year-end thoughts
 ---

 In [On thinking more and deeper](https://usrme.netlify.com/posts/on-thinking-more-and-deeper/) I showed some numbers about the hours of listening I do (to podcasts).
-I thought it would be fun to end off the year with some additional numbers and thoughts:
+I thought it would be fun to end off the year with some additional numbers and thoughts.

 ## Podcast listening

-### 2019

-- Total (hours): 587
+- Total (hours): 591
-- Total (days): 24 days 11 hours
+- Total (days): 24 days 15 hours
-- Average per week (hours): ~11.28
+- Average per week (hours): ~11.36
-- Average per day (hours): ~1.6
+- Average per day (hours): ~1.62

-A roughly **65% increase** over a year, which is just astonishing to me!
+A roughly **66% increase** over a year, which is just astonishing to me!
 As per the aforementioned blog post I have cut down on the listening by trimming a fair amount of shows I subscribe to.
 Now I have some weeks where there isn't a backlog of things to listen to!
 This is also greatly helped by me being more careful with my time and not considering every episode worth listening to.
 I hope to continue to listen to even less!

 ## Books read